Xiaomi WR30U TTL Advanced Recovery Reference

 ⚠️ Problem

-If U-Boot network is damaged (ping fails, ARP Retry), TFTP is unavailable.
-Serial file transfer is needed to flash new U-Boot.
+If U-Boot network is damaged (ping fails, ARP Retry), standard TFTP may be unavailable, and serial file transfer may be needed to flash new U-Boot.
+Writing U-Boot is high risk; verify the file and partition addresses.

 Serial U-Boot Transfer